OtterSou/japan-municipalities/README.md

 [日本語版](README-ja.md)

-This repository contains a list of all administrative divisions with [standard area codes](http://data.e-stat.go.jp/lodw/en/provdata/lodRegion/) in Japan as of April 26, 2022.
+This repository contains a list of all administrative divisions with [standard area codes](http://data.e-stat.go.jp/lodw/en/provdata/lodRegion/) in Japan as of March 2025.

 ## Files and Fields